A last will is key to estate planning.

 You can pass your assets through it to your heirs after the probate process is completed.

 An executor should also be appointed to settle your estate according to your wishes.

 Do you have minor children?

-Work with an experienced estate planning attorney to create a plan to meet your specific situation and goals.
+Work with an experienced estate planning attorney to get your affairs in order.

 Reference: The Daily Sentinel (June 1, 2019) “It’s important to have a Last Will and Testament”